 The school has a policy regarding the administration and managing of medicines on the school site.
 (This can also be found on the website)

-- Parents need to contact Miss Wilkinson if medication is recommended by Health Professionals to be taken during the school day.
+- Parents need to contact Mrs Shaw if medication is recommended by Health Professionals to be taken during the school day.
 Parents will be required to complete a form regarding the administration of the medicine and consenting to it.

 - As a staff we have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical situations.
 Should your child have a particular condition which requires regular and constant medication then if necessary a member of staff will receive specific training.